anatolzak/nextjs-safe-query-param-state/README.md

-# Store State in Search Params With Validation & Type Safety
+# Store State in Search Params with Enhanced Validation & Type Safety

 Many applications benefit from storing certain state in the URL search params.
 This allows the user to reload the page without losing their previous state.